 • It can help break bad habits-With all of the benefits that meditation imparts onto your executive function, which is involved in self-control, planning, and decision making, it should be no surprise that meditation can help you break bad, lingering habits.

 How to Meditate?
-Here is a good framework to follow, according to Julie Sacks:
+Here is a good framework to follow, as a starting point: